AlahmadiQ8/hugo-site/content/about-me.md

 I love creating great web experiences for customers.
 I am mostly focused on front-end technologies, specifically react and redux.
 I work closely with UX teams to build front-end applications.
 I occasionally dabble with backend in nodejs and rails.
 I also enjoy exploring web animations with GSAP and CSS.
 I have also previously done a lot of test automation in Python for hardware network devices.

 Before joining Procore, I worked at ElephantDrive, a cloud backup company, as a developer support engineer.
-That’s where I found my passion for the work I do now focused on developing applications.
+That’s where I found my passion for the work I do now focusing on application development.
 I started my career interning at Southern California Edison as a Communications Engineer.
 Later I worked as a test engineer at Canoga Perkins.
 I received my Bachelor’s at Oregon State University and my Master’s from UCLA, both in electrical engineering.

 # Who I Am